gary-archer/oauth.blog/posts/home.md

 ### Company Software Platforms

 Software companies often want to build interactive web and API solutions, to enable a modern and dynamic user experience.
-It is common to therefore want to build Single Page Applications (SPA), with a technical focus on front end development:
+It is common to therefore want to build **Secured Single Page Applications (SPA)**, with a technical focus on front end development:

 ![spa-and-apis](/images/1/spa-and-apis.jpg)